xiayh17/aimd-studio-extension/README.md

 - **Interactive Timeline Preview**: Visualize your protocol as a sleek, card-based timeline.
 - **Scientific Minimalist Design**: High-fidelity UI inspired by professional lab design tools, offering high contrast and reduced visual clutter.
 - **Unified Rendering Engine**: Powered by Remark/Rehype and Vue.js for robust and extensible document parsing.
+- **Python Backend Integration**: Binary sidecar architecture for advanced features like AI assistance and data export.
 - **Real-time Synchronization**: The preview updates instantly as you edit your `.aimd` files.
 - **Smart Variable Highlighting**: Easily identify and interact with protocol variables.
 - **Theme Support**: Choose between Modern, Journal, Clinical, and Westlake themes with full dark mode support.